rajasarkar007/Rename-v4-Bot/README.md

 * ADMIN         - Your User ID

 * DATABASE_NAME  - Your database name from mongoDB.
-Default will be 'my'
+Default will be 'Enter Name'

 * DATABASE_URI  - Mongo Database URL from https://cloud.mongodb.com/